Skip to content

 • We optimize infrastructure for minimal energy consumption

-Whole means that we view software development as a systemic, living, connected, constantly changing ecosystem — not a static product that merely needs to be developed and delivered.
+Whole (🇩🇰 Helhed) means that we see software development as a systemically living, connected constantly changing ecosystem, not a static product that simply needs to be developed and delivered.

 In practice:

-• We build for viability and maintainability, not only for the initial delivery
+• We build for viability and maintenance, not just for the first delivery

-• We build feedback mechanisms and telemetry into our systems (monitoring, analytics, end-user feedback)
+• We build feedback mechanisms and telemetry into our systems (monitoring, analysis, end-user feedback)

-• We view infrastructure and development as the same system (DevOps)
+• We see infrastructure and development as the same system (DevOps)

-• We practice systematic reflection on action to achieve and learn reflection in action
+• We systematically practice reflection on action to achieve and learn reflection in action

-• We open up for all stakeholders (employees, users, community) to participate in the decision-making process
+• We open up so that all stakeholders (employees, users, community) can participate in the decision-making process

-DORITH is our mascot for integrity.
-It means that we choose the ethically sound path, even if it may be longer or cost more in the short term.
+DORITH (🇩🇰 Do the Right Thing) is our mascot for integrity.
+This means that we choose the ethically justifiable path, even if it may be longer or cost more in the short term.

-Imagine Dorith as an externalised imaginary person embodying “DO the RIght THing”.
-Everyone on the team knows her.
-You can stop mid-task and ask your team — “What do you think Dorith would have done in this situation?”
+Imagine Dorith as externalized imaginary person of “DO the RIght THing”.
+Everyone in the team knows her.
+You can stop in the middle of your work and ask your team - “What do you think Dorith would have done in this situation”.

 In practice:

-• We reject projects that cause harm to people or the environment
+• We reject projects that harm people or the environment

-• We prioritize well-being and empowerment over dependency-creating or exploitative features
+• We prioritize well-being and support over addictive or exploitative functions

-• We contribute generously to open source and the commons
+• We contribute generously to open source and common goods

 • We maintain 100% personal integrity in data protection and privacy

-• We speak up when the organisation has drifted from its mission
+• We point out when the organization is derailed from its mission

 • We practice reflective reviews of our ethical decisions

-The C.R.O.W.D. values are not merely statements of intent — they shape how we:
+C.R.O.W.D. the values are not just statements of intent — they shape how we:

-• Hire and develop people who share these values
+• Hires and develops people who share these values

-• Evaluate projects, clients and partners against these values
+• Evaluates projects, customers, business partners based on these values

-• Make decisions when trade-offs need to be made
+• Makes decisions when trade-offs must be made

-• Measure success through impact and outcomes, not (only) financial surplus
+• Measuring success through impact and results, not (only) financial profit

-• Hold ourselves accountable through annual ethical audits
+• holding ourselves accountable through annual ethical audits

-Every member of our community is expected to understand and acknowledge these values.
-They are the foundation of what makes “Mind over Machine” different.
+Every member of our community is expected to understand and recognize these values.
+They are the foundation of what makes “Mind over Machine” different